molleremil/SustainabilityIQ/README.md

-an interactive, gamified micro-learning platform designed to educate users about the United Nations' Sustainable Development Goals (SDGs) through engaging riddles and challenges.
+An interactive, gamified micro-learning platform designed to educate users about the United Nations' Sustainable Development Goals (SDGs) through engaging riddles and challenges.